rhmichelle/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .forEach only iterates through an array; it doesn't return anything.
+    .map iterates through the elements of an array and creates a new array

 2. What is the difference between a function and a method?
+    A method is a function inside of an object; a function with a defined `this`.

 3. What is closure?

+    *A* closure is when there is one function inside of another, the inside function has access to the outer function's variables and methods.

+    But since you asked: "What is closure?":
+        Closure means finality; a letting go of what once was.
+Finding closure implies a complete acceptance of what has happened and an honoring of the transition away from what's finished to something new.
+            "5 Ways to Find Closure From the Past" | Psychology Today article.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+    To access and invoke the parent object's functions.

 ## Project Set up